wader/postfix-relay/README.md

 ## DKIM
 To enable [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail),
-specify a whitespace separated list of domains in the environment variable `OPENDKIM_DOMAINS`.
-At container start, key pairs for each domain will be generated if not found in `/etc/opendkim/keys/<domain>`.
-To persist keys, make sure to mount a volume for `/etc/opendkim/keys`.
-If you're using docker-compose, it will automatically take care of moving data volumes between container recreates.
+specify a whitespace-separated list of domains in the environment variable `OPENDKIM_DOMAINS`.
+The default DKIM selector is "mail", but can be changed to "<selector>" using the syntax `OPENDKIM_DOMAINS=<domain>=<selector>`.

+At container start, RSA key pairs will be generated for each domain unless the file `/etc/opendkim/keys/<domain>/<selector>.private` exists.
+If you want the keys to persist indefinitely, make sure to mount a volume for `/etc/opendkim/keys`, otherwise they will be destroyed when the container is removed.

 DNS records to configure can be found in the container log or by running `docker exec <container> cat /etc/opendkim/keys/*/*.txt`.

-Default selector is "mail" but can be changed using the syntax `domain.tld=abc`.

 ## License
 postfix-relay is licensed under the MIT license.
 See [LICENSE](LICENSE) for the